Microwave Response of Superconductors with Paramagnetic Impurities: Electromagnetic Response

 \subsubsection{Resonant frequency shift of high-Q cavity resonators}

 The resonance frequency of a high-Q cavity generally increases by $1-10$ ppm below $T_c$ due to effective screening of the EM field compared to the normal metal skin depth.
-However, there is typically a negative frequency shift confined to a narrow temperature region near $T_c$ that was highlighted in detailed measurements reported in Refs.~\cite{baf21,baf25}.
-A quantitative theory of the small shifts in the resonant frequency of N-doped Nb high-Q resonators, including the negative frequency anomaly, was developed by Ueki et al.~\cite{uek25} and Zarea et al.~\cite{zar23}.
+However, there is often a negative frequency shift confined to a narrow temperature region near $T_c$ that was highlighted in detailed measurements reported in Refs.~\cite{baf21,baf25}.
+A quantitative theory of the small shifts in the resonant frequency of N-doped Nb high-Q resonators, including the negative frequency anomaly, was developed in Refs.~\cite{uek25} and~\cite{zar23}.
 These authors showed that the quality factor and frequency shift, including the observed temperature dependences, were quantitatively accounted for by the current response of Nb with non-magnetic disorder at levels of disorder below the clean to dirty limit cross-over, i.e. $0.5\lesssim 1/2\pi\tauN T_c \lesssim 0.75$~\cite{uek25}.
-These authors also identified the mechanism responsible for the negative freqency shift in these resonators; as $\Delta T=T\rightarrow T_c$ from below the London penetration depth diverges and exceeds the normal metal skin depth, leading to a negative frequency shift within a temperature range of width $T_c-T\lesssim 4\times 10^{-3} T_c$ near $T_c$~\cite{zar23}.
+They also identified the mechanism responsible for the negative freqency shift anomaly in these resonators; as $\Delta T=T\rightarrow T_c$ from below the London penetration depth diverges and exceeds the normal metal skin depth, leading to a negative frequency shift within a temperature range of width $T_c-T\lesssim 4\times 10^{-3} T_c$ near $T_c$~\cite{zar23}.
 Since these studies several groups have reported negative frequency shift anomalies in Nb-based SRF cavities, often with negative shift anomalies extending over a broader temperature range below $T_c$~\cite{ito21,gha23,dha24}.
 Here we report new theoretical results for the frequency shift of SRF cavity resonators with non-magnetic impurities and low concentrations of paramagnetic impurities.

 The difference in the resonance frequency, $\delta f = f_s-f_0$, of a superconducting resonator, $f_s$, relative to the that of a perfect conductor $f_0$ is determined by the penetration of the EM field into the superconductor, and given by